stateful/docs.runme.dev/docs/how-runme-works/vs-code.md

 ![background task vs code](../../static/img/background-tasks.png)

-Background Tasks also get a "Stop Task" button to end their execution long after starting:
+Background Task also has a **Stop Task** button to end their execution long after starting:

 ![stop task in background in vs code](../../static/img/background-stop-tassk.png)